-- 23. Defence personnel and persons engaged under contract conducting offsite work are required to comply with procedures for handling and protecting Official Information during its use, storage, transfer and transmission.
-Refer to DSPF Control 10.1 Assessing and Protecting Official Information, DSPF Control 71.1 Physical Transfer of Information and Assets and DSPF Control 72.1 Physical Security. - 24.
-Whilst undertaking offsite work, ICT equipment and media is to be stored in accordance with the Information Security Manual (ISM) ICT Equipment and Media chapter. - 25.
-Accredited remote access systems, and products that implement ASD-approved encryption, may have the effect of reducing the actual classification of material to a lower 'handle-as' classification when the encryption is active.
+23. Defence personnel and persons engaged under contract conducting offsite work are required to comply with procedures for handling and protecting Official Information during its use, storage, transfer and transmission.
+Refer to DSPF Control 10.1 - Classification and Protection of Official Information, DSPF Control 71.1 -Physical Transfer of Information and Assets and DSPF Control 72.1 - Physical Security.

+24. Whilst undertaking offsite work, ICT equipment and media is to be stored in accordance with the Information Security Manual (ISM) - ICT Equipment and Media chapter.

+25. Accredited remote access systems, and products that implement ASDapproved encryption, may have the effect of reducing the actual classification of material to a lower 'handle-as' classification when the encryption is active.